Crown Prince Sado: Biography

-Life
+Biography

-Lady Hyegyeong, Sado's wife, wrote a memoir in 1805 detailing their life together.
+Lady Hyegyŏng, Sado's wife, wrote a memoir in 1805 detailing their life together.
 She records that the prince suffered a severe illness in 1745, during which he often lost consciousness.
-Although he recovered, the tense relationship between Sado and King Yeongjo led to him experiencing severe anxiety whenever in his father's presence.
+Although he recovered, the tense relationship between Sado and his father King Yeongjo led to him experiencing severe anxiety whenever in his father's presence.
 When Sado came of age at 15, his father appointed him regent, giving him the power to make decisions on administrative matters.
 Yeongjo wanted Sado to have an experience of ruling the country.
 At the same time, Yeongjo wanted stronger power.
-During Sado's regency, dispute between Soron and Noron became stronger, much to Yeongjo's disappointment.
-Lady Hyegyeong describes King Yeongjo as perpetually dissatisfied with whichever course of action Sado chose.
+During Sado's regency, the dispute between Soron and Noron became stronger, much to Yeongjo's disappointment.
+Lady Hyegyŏng describes King Yeongjo as perpetually dissatisfied with whichever course of action Sado chose.
 Yeongjo also did not permit Sado to visit the ancestral tombs until as late as 1756, nor was he allowed to attend auspicious court events.
 Yeongjo also always made sure to chastise his son in front of a large crowd, either of ladies-in-waiting or eunuchs.
 As a result, Sado formed a strong bond with his sister Princess Hwahyeop, who was similarly disfavoured by their father.
 When she died in 1752, Sado was reported to have grieved intensely.